nginx/agent/README.md

 ```

 ## Building Agent from Source Code
-Issue the following commands to build and run Agent
+Run the following commands to build and run Agent:
 ```
 make build
 make run